Softuni-TUES-Team/Softuni-TechModule-2017/README.md

 # Softuni-TechModule-2017
 The best team!

-\nWe are the most powerfull weapon int the world.
+We are the most powerfull weapon int the world.
-\nWe are working on AI which will destroy the world!
+We are working on AI which will destroy the world!